supertestnet/list_of_technical_people_against_relaxing_the_op_return_filter/README.md

 # List of technical people against relaxing the op_return filter

+I am making this list because I talked to 3 different people recently who plan to remain on Bitcoin Core due to their impression that a "consensus of the devs" favors relaxing the op_return filters, and that only a handful of technical people dispute this consensus.
+I want to show that there is no such consensus.

+By "technical people" I mean people who write or review code for protocols and apps that are (1) bitcoin itself (2) "on" bitcoin (e.g. wallets) (3) bitcoin adjacent (e.g. Liquid)

 | Name | Notable for | Social media | Github | Count |
 | :------- | :-------: | :------: | :-------: | -------: |
 | Luke Dashjr  | contributor to bitcoin core and maintainer of bitcoin knots  | https://x.com/LukeDashjr  | https://github.com/luke-jr  | 1 |